ogoodman/serf/demos/simple/README.md

     f  # --> Person('fred',20,[Person('george',21,[])])
     g  # --> Person('george',22)

-We actually had to try quite hard to cause this 'problem': it is only a problem because we want one shared object rather than two separate ones.
+We actually had to try quite hard to cause this problem: it is only a problem because we want one shared object rather than two separate ones.

 Suppose instead that we made *george* and saved him *before* we added him as a friend of *fred*.
-Now *george* has a ref member and when we save *fred*, instead of storing a copy of the entire referenced *george* object we will store a `Ref`.
+Now *george* has a `ref` member and when we save *fred*, instead of storing a copy of the entire referenced *george* object we will store a `Ref`.